Fukaya categories of blowups: Fukaya categories and quantum cohomology

 \subsection{Open-closed maps}

 The open-closed maps, roughly speaking, are defined via counts of treed holomorphic disks where the inputs are on the boundary (generators of morphisms spaces of the Fukaya category) and the outputs are critical points in the ambient symplectic manifolds.
-We need to combine the combinatorial structures used previously.
-Consider rooted based trees $\Gamma$ whose root is not necessarily contained in the base $\uds\Gamma$.
-Moreover, the output $e_{\rm out}$ is not an semi-infinite edge of the base.
-Therefore, all semi-infinite edges on the base are regarded as inputs.
-We call such a tree a {\em spiked tree}.
-A metric on a spiked tree is a map
+The combinatorial structure underlying the maps that will be used to define the open-closed map combine the features of treed disks and spheres in the construction of Floer and quantum cohomology.